Key2Consulting/PowerSync/README.md

+*This project is under development.*

 # Introduction
 PowerSync is a PowerShell based data integration system.
 It can be used as a complex and customizable data integration framework, or as a command-line option for synchronizing data between platforms.
 It's based on similar design concepts found in commercial data integration products, like connections, variables, activities, and export/import operations.
-PowerSync adheres to the ELT model where transformations are best performed by the database system oppose to the integration framework.
+PowerSync adheres to the ELT philosophy where transformations are best performed by the database system oppose to the integration framework.

 As it's rooted in PowerShell, PowerSync natively supports the plethora of PowerShell commands/cmdlets found in the community and included by the PowerShell platform.
 PowerShell is known for it's convenient and simplistic API for managing vast numbers of resources.
 It's PowerSync's goal to provide that same simplistic API for managing data resources.